xmatters/xm-labs-bmc-bppm-truesight/README.md

 You'll need these URLs when you configure the rest of the integration.

+### Configure the Event Domain
+1. Navigate to the Developer tab
+2. On the lefthand side select Event Domains below Domains
+3. From within Event Domains, select applications
+4. Scroll to the bottom and select **Add New**
+5. For the Name field enter: **bmcbppm30**.
+6. Leave everything else blank and then select Save.

 ## Configure the Integration Agent
 Now that you've configured xMatters On-Demand, it's time to configure the integration agent.
 This section assumes you have a successfully connected Integration Agent.